tholman/generative-artistry/content/tutorials/tiled-lines.md

 <!-- ![The demo]({{site.url}}/assets/images/01-tiled-lines.png) -->

-We're going to do this, as usual, with the javascript canvas.
+We're going to do this with the javascript canvas.
 No extra API's today.
+The only HTML we have on the page is a `<canvas>` element at 300x300 pixels.

 Lets kick things off with some initial setup.
 You're not going to see anything render here, because these are the primary lines to setting up the canvas and context which we use to draw.